R19 Insulation: All You Need to Know

 What Should I Use for R19 Insulation?

 At Havelock Wool we make a number of different products to meet every home application.
-We have batt insulation that comes in R13 and R20 for both 2×4 and 2×6 framed walls including 16in OC and 24in OC.
-The R-Value per inch of our batts is 3.6.
-We also make a higher-performing blown-in insulation that has an R-Value per inch of 4.3.
-This insulation will achieve R15 in a 2×4 wall and will exceed R19 in a 2×6 wall, coming in at R24.
+We have batt insulation that comes in R15 and R21 for both 2×4 and 2×6 framed walls including 16in OC and 24in OC.
+The R-Value per inch of our batts is 3.9.
+We also make a higher-performing blown-in insulation that has an R-Value per inch of 4.3. which equates to R15 in a 2×4 and R24 in a 2×6 cavity.

 Please see all our products here: